vircadia/vircadia-docs-sphinx/docs/source/create/entities/entity-behavior.rst

 Set an Entity to Respond to Physics
 ----------------------------------------

-If you want an entity to `respond to physics <../entity-physics>`_ or other entities and avatars, you need to make it dynamic.
+If you want an entity to :doc:`respond to physics <entity-physics>` or other entities and avatars, you need to make it dynamic.
 This allows a box to respond to gravity or a ball to bounce when it hits the floor.
 If an entity is not dynamic, it is static and has no gravity and no velocity.
 It can only be moved by a user.

 To make an entity dynamic: